Paulescu/rust-aws-lambda/README.md

 // lib.rs

 // public because we want to use it in the http_handler.rs file
+// async to do non-blocking I/O operations, like downloading
+// files from the internet, so we can handle many concurrent requests
+// anyhow::Result to handle errors
-// async to handles I/O operations efficiently and handle many concurrent requests pub async fn get_trips(
+// without having to define a custom error type every time. pub async fn get_trips(
     from_ms: i64,
     n_results: i64,